josheligoldman/Thinking/pages/How to Read a Paper, Keshav.md

 	- ## Pass 2
 		- Read with more care, but ignore details like proofs
 		- Mark unread references for future reading.
+		- Answer the Questions:
+			- What is the main contribution of this research paper.